robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    RUN dotnet publish MultiStage.csproj -c Release -o /app
    ```

-   These commands tell .NET Core to build the application, and to publish the application to the `/app` directory, creating it if it doesn't exist.
+   These commands tell .NET to build the application, and to publish the application to the `/app` directory, creating it if it doesn't exist.

 9. Add this line: